MelonLoverShake/CM3010_Midterms/README.md

 # CM3010_Midterms
-This is the resource files for the UOL databases-advanced-data-techniques mid-terms.
+This contains the resource files for the UOL databases-advanced-data-techniques mid-terms.

+## Descriptation: